Emblem21-OpenSource/tuppu/src/markdown/training/Open Source National Security Initiative - 02 - Overview.md

 ## Technical Overview

-* Identify ways and means to effective acquire and distribute compute resources for operational use.
+* Identify ways and means to effective acquire and distribute compute resources and equipment for operational use.
-* Perform a political risk analysis of collaboration platforms.
+* Analyze the political and operational risk of various collaboration platforms.
-* Establish collective data accumulation strategies for unit operations.
+* Establish collective data accumulation and analysis strategies.
-* Define protocols to allow institutional knowledge between units to quickly migrate between platforms willing to carry the costs for discovery. ("Data is an asset, compute is a liability" strategy)
+* Define protocols to allow institutional knowledge between units to quickly migrate between platforms willing to carry the costs for discovery. (*"Data is an asset, compute is a liability"* strategy)
-*

-## Leadership Overview

-*
+* Identify means of procuring and improving intelligence and communication tooling.